XHEFG-FM

 XHEFG-FM is a radio station on 89.1 FM in Celaya, in the Mexican state of Guanajuato.
-It is owned by TVR Comunicaciones and carries the La Mejor grupera format from MVS Radio.
+It is owned by TVR Comunicaciones, operated by Promomedios, and carries the La Mejor FM regional Mexican format from MVS Radio.

 History

 XEFG-AM received its concession on April 21, 1963.
 It was owned by Sergio Olivares Gascón and broadcast on 840 kHz.
 Known for a time as Radio Juventud, the station donated the first transmitter for the new XEITC-AM in the late 1970s — the first radio station ever owned by a technological institute in Mexico.

 In 2011, XEFG was approved to migrate to FM.